gunadarma-academy/asde-michi-backend/README.markdown

 ```
 to resolve non-interactive SSH connection from pm2.

-[TODO]

-+ Push to designated server with `git push server master`
-+ Deploy to a configured SaaS with something like `heroku push`

-**Notes:** In the middle of the development, it's possible to use Continuous Integration (CI) or even Continuous Delivery (CD) to automate the build and deployment.
+In the middle of the development, it's possible to use Continuous Integration (CI) or even Continuous Delivery (CD) to automate the build and deployment.
+Currently mainly using [Snap CI here](https://snap-ci.com/gunadarma-academy/asde-michi-backend).

 ### Scaffolding